openedx/xblock-lti-consumer/docs/decisions/0002-lti-1p3-variables.rst

    * - https://purl.imsglobal.org/spec/lti/claim/deployment_id
      - "1" (fixed value)
      - We're using single-tenant deployments, were each key is used for a single XBlock.
-Even when moving up to the course level, we'll can keep this setup since multi-tenancy will only be required for instance wide configuration.
+Even when moving up to the course level, we can keep this since multi-tenancy will only be required for instance wide configuration.

 See http://www.imsglobal.org/spec/lti/v1p3/#single-tenant-tool-registered-and-deployed-once for more details.